universe-components/touchpoint/README.md

 }
 ```
 Note: The configuration above is for the task scope.
-The `Dubbo` annotation specifies the communication protocol for the collaboration execution flow, defaulting to `AndroidBroadcast`.
+The `Dubbo` annotation specifies the communication protocol for the collaboration execution flow, defaulting to `MQTT5`.

 ##### Spring Application
 ```java